apache/doris/docs/en/docs/query-acceleration/join-optimization/bucket-shuffle-join.md

 * FE: Frontend, the front-end node of Doris.
 Responsible for metadata management and request access.
 * BE: Backend, Doris's back-end node.
 Responsible for query execution and data storage.
 * Left table: the left table in join query.
 Perform probe expr.
 The order can be adjusted by join reorder.
 * Right table: the right table in join query.
-Perform build expr The order can be adjusted by join reorder.
+Perform build expr.
+The order can be adjusted by join reorder.

 ## Principle
 The conventional distributed join methods supported by Doris is: `Shuffle Join, Broadcast Join`.
 Both of these join will lead to some network overhead.